DictumMortuum/cleric/domains/war.md

 ## <blue>domain spells</blue>

-For paladins that favor a more martial playstyle, this is a quite good selection of spells.
+For paladins that favor a more martial play style, this is a quite good selection of spells.
 Divine Favor, Magic Weapon and Crusader's Mantle are paladin spells.
 Spiritual Weapon is plainly useful as it's not a concentration spell and it's always good to have it prepared.

 ## <navy>bonus proficiencies</navy>